Visiting Charlecote Park: What you need to know

 - This shop is located as you head through the Victorian Kitchen and sells a range of eco-conscious, nature-inspired gifts and lifestyle products.

 - The Avenue Plant Centre is open every day from 10.30am - 5.0pm.

 - This shop is located next to Visitor Reception and the car park and sells a range of seasonal plants and gardening equipment.

 - There are accessible spaces for blue badger holders in the main car park close to the Visitor Reception building.

 - On-site accessible parking is available.
 Please speak to a member of the team at Visitor Reception when you arrive.

-- We are unable to offer wheelchairs or run our buggy transfer vehicle at the moment.
+- We are unable to offer wheelchairs at the moment.

 - Dogs on leads are welcome on our dog-walking route around the parkland.